JobService/job-service/deploy/src/main/resources/production-marathon-prerequisites/README.md

 # Production Marathon Prerequisites

 The Production Marathon Prerequisites deployment supports the deployment of the Job Service Database on Mesos/Marathon.
-This folder contains the marathon environment and template files that are required to deploy the Job Service Database.
+This folder contains the marathon environment and template files that are required to deploy the Job Service Database and RabbitMQ.

 ## Service Configuration